Keeping the Digital Divide in Perspective

-This article from the Sydney Morning Herald frames a disturbing discussion about the ubiquity of tablets in an early years classroom and asks the question about the wisdom of these changes in schools.
+This article from the Sydney Morning Herald frames a disturbing discussion about the ubiquity of tablets in an early years classroom and asks the question about the wisdom of these changes in primary schools.
 As we cascade into this future of technology that seems to be at our children’s fingertips, it is really easy to slide into believing that it is essential for our young children to become “digital natives” at the earliest possible opportunity.
 This means that they should have easy access to digital technology and be taught skills in this area at school.
 BIS is one of the few schools that doesn’t introduce tablet technology for each student in the early years.
 The push from all around us is to encourage the use of technology as early as possible to prepare for learning code as a second language.
 BIS is also not implementing computer coding for children within our core curriculum.
 These skills in use of devices and simple coding are framed in the mainstream education sector as inevitable; to deny this direction is to limit our children’s possibilities in the future.

 There are a number of problems with this seemingly inevitable link:

 - The communication that what digital technology offers is crucial to child development; without engaging in it now they will “miss out”,

 - School should be the site for computer and digital learning rather than home and,

 - Primary school level coding will give students skills for understanding computer programming.